 3 American Museum of the House CatSylvaSee on map

 At the American Museum of the House Cat in Sylva, thousands of artifacts pay homage to loveable, yarn-chasing cats.
 Trace the history of house cats from ancient Egyptian statuary up to modern-day advertising, and help support one of our state’s largest no-kill cat shelters while you do.
 The museum’s curator, Dr. Harold Sims, shares his love for felines with every visitor as he leads tours that include art from Andy Warhol, beer steins decorated with cat motifs, a bronze statue dating back to 600 BC and more.
 It’s open from April through the end of the year, and admission is $7.50 for adults and $2 for children 12 and under.

 4 Duke Lemur CenterDurhamSee on map

 The Duke Lemur Center in Durham is a non-invasive research facility that holds the world’s largest and most diverse population of lemurs outside Madagascar.
-To get up close and personal to these wide-eyed creatures, choose from 10 different tours ranging from large public tours to learning how to be a lemur keeper for a day – just make sure you have a reservation; they’re required.
+To get up close and personal to these wide-eyed creatures, choose from a multitude of different tours ranging from large public tours to learning how to be a lemur keeper for a day – just make sure you have a reservation; they’re required.
 You can even symbolically “adopt” a lemur, where the proceeds go toward the care and conservation of this endangered mammal, or send the lemurs a present from their wish list.
 Keep an eye out for a thank you card from your lemur friends if you do.

 6 Woolly Worm Festival